Who We Are

 But fortunately, WE are also the proud leading actress, director of photography, and producer of the short film, Pepper.
 With a cast and crew hailing from various faiths, sexual orientations, and a dozen different countries, we believe that our process has been as multicultural and diverse as the result you will witness on screen.

-Growing up in a family of dramatists in the East Village of Manhattan, Jayil wrote and directed his first play at the age of 14.
-After graduating from NYU in 2008 with a degree in film production, he has worked as a director and editor of commercials, music videos, and short films in both the US and South Korea.
+After graduating from NYU in 2008 with a degree in film production, Jayil has worked as a director and editor of commercials, music videos, and short films in both the US and South Korea.
 Jayil was nominated for the Silver Dragon at the Krakow Film Festival for his first short, The Housewife (2014), starring Ye Ji-Won.
 His second short, Pepper (2018), was shortlisted by the Lexus Short Films competition and premiered at the Cleveland International Film Festival in April 2018.

 After graduating from NYU with a BFA in Cinema Studies, Aaron worked as an editor at MTV and in acquisitions at Sony Pictures Classics.
 In 2012, he founded his own production company, Baby Volcano Films, focusing on nonprofit projects.
 His company has a comprehensive list of clientele including the National Eating Disorders Association and the Horticultural Society of New York.
 Currently, he is a freelance commercial editor and VFX artist for ad agencies in NYC.
 His first feature-length film Boblo Boats: A Tale of Two Sisters, a hybrid documentary starring Motown legend Martha Reeves, is scheduled for release in 2020.